 It is important for the painter to effectively prepare the walls before applying paint or issues that may arise in the future.

-Pre-preparation helps in the prevention of bubbling, blistering, fading, and chipping.
+Pre-preparation helps prevent bubbling, blistering, fading, and chipping.

-A few other follow up questions you may ask with your painter are:
+A few other follow-up questions you may ask your painter are: